Subatomic is a card/board game based on subatomic particles in chemistry and physics. Below we will discuss if this board game really worth a buy.

-Popular tabletop games like Monopoly, Scrabble, and Uno are part of our childhood memory.
-When there is nothing call smartphone back then, people enjoy spending their time with friends and family in the get-togethers with laughter.
+The popular tabletop games such as Monopoly, Scrabble, and Uno are part of our childhood memory.
+When there is nothing call smartphone back then, people are spending their time with friends and family.
 Fast forward to today, board games are still widely popular and has its own place for good social interaction.

-On the other hand, there are more and more board games are coming up these few years.
-In particular, two best board games on my favorite list are no other than this word game called Codenames and the other kitten-themed card game.
+In particular, two best board games on my favorite list are none other than this word game called Codenames and the other kitten-themed card game.
 The fun is more than words can describe!
 I’ve linked them to Amazon in case you want to check them out.

 Meanwhile, here is a new educational board game by Genius Games on Kickstarter.

 What we love

 Subatomic is a brand new board game for 2 to 4 players and each round lasts for about 40 – 60 minutes.
 The game builds around the theme of the subatomic particles and is suitable for players aged 10 and up.
 Younger players will be able to learn the scientific aspect of the game while playing with the fundamental elements of Chemistry & Physics.

 Each player starts with 5 cards consisting the Up Quarks, Down Quarks, and Wave Duality cards.
 Then, players can either spend Energy to buy cards, or submitting their deck cards in order to claim the elements and score points.
 Each of the element gives you different atomic mass (points) and there are 4 elements throughout the game — Helium, Lithium, Beryllium, and Boron.
 When you’ve collected the element, you can put 2 Goal Markers on the End Goal part of the main players’ dashboard.
 As the game proceeds, the players with the most/second most Goal Markers placed (on the respective elements) gets additional bonus points from the number of the same elements they built.